munnep/tfe_aws_agents/README.md

 - See the agents that are now available for your usage.
 Go to settings -> Agents

 ![](media/20221023131924.png)
-- You are now able to use workspace with these agents.
+- You are now able to use workspaces with these agents.
 Testing example [here](#testing)
 - Remove everything by using terraform destroy
 ```
 terraform destroy